 - NAFTA compliant and made in the USA

-- Keaco carrier tapes meet the current EIA-481 and EIA-541 standards
+- Keaco embossed carrier tape meet the current EIA-481 and EIA-541 standards

 - We guarantee our products

-For more details about our carrier tapes please (click below).
+For more details about our carrier tapes & reel please (click below).

 Problem = solution…